pozitronik/sinner/README.md

 Also, roop is dead, baby, roop is dead.

 :question: Is there a NSWF filter?<br/>
 :exclamation: Nope.
-I don't care if you will do nasty things with sinner, it's your responsibility.
-And sinner is just a neutral tool, like a hammer or a knife, it is the responsibility of the user to decide how they want to use it.
+I don't care if you do nasty things with sinner, it's your responsibility.
+And sinner is just a neutral tool, like a hammer or a knife.

 :question: Can I use several execution providers simultaneously?<br/>
 :exclamation: You can try.
 Seriously, you can set `--execution-provider cuda cpu`, and look, what will happen.
 May be it will work faster, may be it won't work at all.
 It is a large space for experiments.